BioMoDeL/aesop/docs/elecsimilarity.rst

 ========================

 The electrostatic similarity method generates grid potentials for a list of PDB files and compares all potential files in a pairwise manner.
-Here we will provide a test case that compares several members of a family of plant proteins.
-This example is based on a more comprehensive, published study [Chae2010]_.
+Here we will provide test cases that compares several members of a family of plant proteins.
+You may download all necessary files for these examples at this link:
+:download:`download<../data/electrostatic_similarity.zip>`.
+These examples are based on a more comprehensive, published study [Chae2010]_.

 .. currentmodule:: aesop
 .. autosummary::